DerBrowser1/Der-Browser/README.md

 # Der-Browser
 Hi!
 This browser was made by AI!
+(Yeah, I'm lazy.)
 So, how to start it?
 Instructions:
 Check for Python:

 Press the WIN + R key combination, type cmd, and click OK to open the command prompt.